San Bernardino Ranch: Slaughter Ranch

-In 1884, John Horton Slaughter, a cowboy and lawman originally from Texas, purchased 65,000 acres from Perez's heirs for approximately $80,000.
+In 1884, John Horton Slaughter, a cowboy and lawman originally from Texas, purchased 65,000 acres from Perez's heirs for about $80,000.
 Two-thirds of his property lay in Mexico, with the remaining third in the Arizona Territory.
-There are ruins on the property now owned by the United States Fish and Wildlife Service where a Mormon employee of Slaughter's built a home (called the Mormon House) straddling the U.S.–Mexico border so he could keep a wife in the United States and a wife in Mexico.
+The ruins on the property are now owned by the United States Fish and Wildlife Service, where a Mormon employee of Slaughter's built a home (called the Mormon House) straddling the U.S.–Mexico border so he could keep a wife in the United States and a wife in Mexico.
 The home was two rooms, one on each side of the border, with a breezeway connecting them.

-Slaughter was elected sheriff of Cochise County, Arizona in 1886, and served two terms through 1890.
-He became well known for restoring lawfulness in towns like Tombstone, Arizona after the infamous 1881 Gunfight at the OK Corral.
+Slaughter was elected sheriff of Cochise County, Arizona, in 1886, and served two terms through 1890.
+He became well known for restoring lawfulness in towns like Tombstone after the infamous 1881 Gunfight at the OK Corral.
 The Tombstone jail was once known as the "Hotel de Slaughter".
-He helped tame the Arizona Territory, and was known to return from searching for outlaws with only their horses and equipment.
+He helped tame the Arizona Territory and was known to return from searching for outlaws with only their horses and equipment.
 Slaughter and his second wife, Viola Slaughter (born Cora Viola Howell), as well as her parents, Amazon and Mary Ann Howell, and Slaughter's children from his first marriage, Addie and Willie, lived at the ranch for many years.
 The 7.6 Sonora earthquake, centered in Bavispe, Sonora, destroyed the Howell residence on the property in 1887.
 The Howells managed the property until Slaughter finished his second term as sheriff.
 Slaughter had as many as 500 people living and working on the ranch, including many foster children.
 The most noteworthy of these was an Apache toddler, Apache May Slaughter, who was adopted by Slaughter after she was abandoned by her parents while Slaughter was tracking her band, who were responsible for killing white men in Arizona.
 Slaughter and the girl adored each other.
 She called Slaughter "Don Juan".
-She died from burns as her dress caught fire at age 6.
+She died from burns as her dress caught fire at age six.
 She is buried in the cemetery on what is now the wildlife refuge.